We have all heard of the dangers of overeating. But not much is said about under-eating.

 “My experience is a testament to the recovery process.
 Recovery is possible.”

 The binge-purge form of bulimia continued for years right up until I decided to recover (2009-2016).
-I would eat until I could eat no more and then I would purge everything I ate, whether it was a packet of crisp or just some cereal.
+I would eat until I could eat no more and then I would purge everything I ate, whether it was a packet of crisps or just some cereal.
 The feeling of a full stomach or eating until I felt adequately satiated was scary.
 The fear completely took over my life.

 In 2015, I went through some struggles that really left me at rock bottom.
 I remember being at the lowest of lows and feeling incredibly helpless at the fact that I had an eating disorder for so many years and that I genuinely felt that I could no longer deal with the torment.
 That was the year where my eating disorder impacted all aspects of my life including the relationships I had, to my academic performance which began to deteriorate.
 This was a pivotal moment in my eating disorder recovery as I managed to pluck up the courage to think about recovery.
 For real this time.
 All in.

 In 2016, I remember revising for my final year university examinations.
 It was an intense couple of months from March to June 2016 as it was the year that I had to try and get my grades back up from the previous year.
 So there was a lot of work to do.
-During my revision breaks, I would search “eating disorder recovery” on Google to find some sort of guide that would really help understand what my body would exactly go through during my eating disorder recovery.
+During my revision breaks, I would search “eating disorder recovery” on Google to find some sort of guide that would really help me understand what my body would exactly go through during my eating disorder recovery.
 What I wished for was for someone to tell me that recovering from an eating disorder meant that no weight would be gained.
 But of course, I knew that was never going to be the case.

 “a starved brain works very poorly; and excess food intake will be required…to restore weight, health, and ultimately sanity.”